Priyanka-Gangadhar-Palshetkar/csv-to-json-converter/README.md

 4. Change the name of the file in variable **json_file_path** as required.
 This will be the new file that will be created once the conversion is complete.

 5. Run the command `make run` to create your json files from your given csv files.

+6. Similar steps can be followed for json to csv conversion.

 #### Note: Incase of errors, please check the format of your given csv file.